rybafish/rybafish.github.io/customKPIgantt.md

 # Custom KPIs with gantt subtype
 Since v 0.52 RybaFish Charts supports custom KPI metrics with subtype gantt.

-This means if there is some process with the start and end times - in can be displayed.
-For example expensive statements, delta merges, etc.
+This means if there is a process with the start and stop times - it can be displayed.
+For example (expensiv)e statements, delta merges, etc. Can also be business specific if the sql available: data load times, transformation stages, whatever.

 file: sql/gantt/01_exp_st.yaml
 ```